Learning Linear Polytree Structural Equation Models: Linear Polytree Models and Learning

 \section{Linear Polytree Models and Learning}

-The aim of this section is to give an overview of the concepts of DAG models, linear polytree models, equivalence classes characterized by CPDAG, and Chow-Liu algorithm for polytree learning.
+This section aims to give an overview of the concepts of linear polytree SEM, equivalence classes characterized by CPDAG, and the Chow-Liu algorithm for polytree learning.
 Most materials are not new, but we give a self-contained introduction of these important concepts and methods so that our main results introduced in the subsequent sections will be more accessible to a wider audience.